What Is Cooperative Advertising And How Does It Work?

 The terms of each co-op marketing partnership will vary depending on the policies of the manufacturer involved.
 Here’s an overview of what you can expect.

+Generally the manufacturer will cover a large chunk of the advertising expenses and provide images videos and other media assets that can be used in the ad.
+They may also contribute perks that will drive traffic to your online store such as free gifts brand exclusives and other promotional offers.
 The amount of funding made available depends on the size of your online store and its sales record.
-Some manufacturers may cover all the campaign expenses, but it’s more common for the two parties to share costs.
+Some manufacturers may cover all the campaign expenses but it's more common for the two parties to share costs.

 What’s the catch?

-Today, manufacturers usually lead the way when it comes to co-op marketing.
-They often specify the kind of advertisements they want, as well as other expectations and the amount they’re willing to contribute.
+Today manufacturers usually lead the way when it comes to co-op marketing.
+They often specify the kind of advertisements they want as well as other expectations and the amount they're willing to contribute.

-Usually, they clearly set out requirements around how their products and logo should be presented.
+Usually they clearly set out requirements around how their products and logo should be presented.
 Big brands tend to have more restrictive requirements.

-As traditional retail declines and eCommerce grows, the nature of co-op marketing is changing.
+As traditional retail declines and eCommerce grows the nature of co-op marketing is changing.

 Manufacturers now seek out online retailers and engage in digital advertising.
 Google Ads has even set up a shopping campaigns feature to facilitate these partnerships.
 This connects retailers with manufacturers that want to contribute to their advertising budgets.
-(Registration for the beta programme is available here.)
+(Registration for the beta program is available here.)

 Some powerful retailers like Walmart and Wayfair are going even further by starting retail media platforms.
 These allow manufacturers to pay for advertisements on their websites.